abrIoTeu/Olimex-A10/README.md

 <h1>abrIoT SD Card Image for Olimex-A10</h1>

+<h2>Dowload</h2>

+Disk image is a large file, 1.83GB and, therefore, is downloadable from our Google Drive folder.

+<a href="https://drive.google.com/drive/folders/1txmobx2sUAEdND8ckU6oaFwQzqN48iTZ?usp=sharing" download>DOWNLOAD OLIMEX A10 DISK IMAGE</a>

 <h2>What is this image for?</h2>

 This SD card image is a complete image for Olimex A10 Linux single board computer (SBC).
 For information about the board, please refer to www.olimex.com.